 Alternatively, you may contact ARPANSA’s Privacy Officer at privacyarpansa.gov.au.
 Each complaint received will be assessed by ARPANSA’s Privacy Officer and the complainant advised of the results of that assessment.
 If you do not receive a response within 30 days, or you are dissatisfied with the response, you may complain to the Office of the Australian Information Commissioner (see https://www.oaic.gov.au/individuals/how-do-i-make-a-privacy-complaint) for more details).

 Occasionally it may be necessary for us to revise our privacy statement.
 We will notify our stakeholders of any changes by posting an updated version of the privacy statement on this webpage.
 We reserve the right to update our privacy statement at any time without prior notice.

 For more information on the Privacy Act 1988, visit www.oaic.gov.au.

 The thirteen Australian Privacy Principles (APPs), as defined in the Privacy Act, outline how most Australian Government agencies and private sector organisations (collectively defined as ‘APP entities’) must handle, use and manage personal information.

 The disclosure of dose records to the ANRDR forms part of the primary purpose for which this information was collected by the employer.
-The ANRDR has relevant policies and procedures in place to manage personal information and has been assessed as meeting the requirements of the APPs.
+The ANRDR has policies and procedures in place to manage personal information and it has been assessed as meeting the requirements of the APPs.